MTBS ISP Cloud

 NOC Dashboard

 Navigate to /dashboard/noc or click NOC View in the dashboard header.
-This is a full-screen, auto-refreshing alarm board designed to be displayed on a wall monitor in your NOC room.
-It shows all active alarms, grouped by severity, with timestamps and site information.
+This is a full-screen, auto-refreshing display designed for wall-mounted TV monitors in your NOC.

 dashboard.noc permission.
 Only NOC Engineers and above can access it.OLT Management